Astro-Wangjh/Astrowangjh.github.io/another-page.md

 ---
 layout: default
-title: Another page
+title: My life
-description: This is just another page
+description: Why do you want to see these?
 ---

-## Welcome to another page
+## You see see you ...

 This is my girlfriend.
 She's shy.